 The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
-The report is available by contacting the Town of Clarksville at (434) 374-8177 or www.clarksvilleva.org.
+The report is available by contacting the Town matter in water system must follow.
+Treatment Technique (TT) - a required process intended to reduce the level of a contaminant in drinking water.